amitneeman/realtime-comments/README.md

+This is WOIP

 # realtime-comments
 a complete solution to displaying subject-based realtime comments based on react, redux, nodejs, socketio, express and mongoDB

 # Usage:

-To set this up you need to run on your local machine mongoDB. then you can start the commentors-server.
+To set this up you need to run mongoDB on your local machine. then you can start the commentors-server.

 The client project is based on create-react-app and redux, and requires 2 url parameters to start - subject, and user. for example: